octa-acostamonti/NutriAPI/LOG.md

 * Added scraper folder
 * Moved NutriAPI.py, NutriAPI.ipynb and Tabla_Nutricional_Productos.csv to scraper folder
-* Added carga_datos.py
+* Added carga_datos.py to the scraper folder

-carga_datos.py:
+__'carga_datos.py'__:
    * Generates a conection to PostreSQL
    * Has a function to conect to the database and upload the data automaticly

 26/8/2023

-* Renamed 'NutriAPI.py' to 'main.py'
+* Renamed 'NutriAPI.py' to 'main.py' in the scraper folder
-* Renamed 'carga_datos.py' to 'carga.py'
+* Renamed 'carga_datos.py' to 'carga.py' in the scraper folder
+* Added 'utils.py' to the scraper folder
+* Added 'extraer.py' to the scraper folder
+* Modified 'main.py' in the scraper folder

+__'utils.py'__:
+   * Conserves some utility code, like getting the URLS

+__'extraer.py'__:
+   * Puts aside the extraction and transformation part of the code

+__'main.py'__:
+   * Cleaned up so its more readble